-Kosovo's declaration of independence on February 17, 2008, ushered in a new and uncertain phase of developments in the western Balkan region and in international policy.
-On the one hand, the ethnic Albanian majority in Kosovo and the Kosovo government view independence as the fulfillment of a long-held goal, and are currently working to consolidate the new state in concert with international guidance.
-The United States, France, and the United Kingdom were among the first countries to recognize Kosovo, and have since been joined by a total of about forty countries worldwide.
-These and other countries have pledged to support Kosovo through new international missions and financial assistance.
+Kosovo's declaration of independence on February 17, 2008, and the entry into force of a new Kosovo constitution on June 15, have ushered in a "new reality" in the Balkans, but one still with many uncertainties.
+The ethnic Albanian majority in Kosovo and the Kosovo government view independence as the fulfillment of a long-held goal.
+The United States, France, and the United Kingdom were among the first countries to recognize Kosovo, and have since been joined by a total of over forty countries worldwide.
+These and other countries have pledged to support Kosovo through new international missions and financial assistance; an international donors' conference is scheduled for July 11.
 On the other hand, Serbia and Russia vehemently oppose Kosovo's secession, and have warned of dangerous and far-reaching consequences.
 The Kosovo Serb minority as well as leaders in Serbia insist that "Kosovo is Serbia" and have pledged never to recognize Kosovo's independence.

-Post-independence tensions have been greatest in the northern part of Kosovo, where many ethnic Serbs are concentrated.
+On the ground, post-independence tensions have been greatest in the northern part of Kosovo, where many ethnic Serbs are concentrated.
+Kosovo's Serbs have largely boycotted participation in Kosovo's institutions.
 Serbian protesters have frequently confronted U.N. and NATO forces on the Kosovo-Serb border and in the northern half of the town of Mitrovica.
 The worst clash to date took place on March 17 in the aftermath of a Serb attempt to occupy a government building in northern Mitrovica; UNMIK and NATO arrests of the occupiers prompted clashes with rioters which resulted in the death of a U.N. police officer and several dozen wounded.
 While no major recurrence of violence has taken place, the situation in the north remains tense.
-Moreover, Serbia has expressed its intention to hold upcoming national and municipal elections in Serb-majority municipalities throughout Kosovo on May 11, despite U.N. insistence that holding the Serbian municipal vote in Kosovo would be illegal.
+On May 11, Serbia organized and held national and municipal elections in Serb-majority municipalities throughout Kosovo.
+U.N. officials called the municipal vote illegal and an unacceptable extension of Serbian-controlled parallel institutions in Kosovo.

 Kosovo's moved to declare independence after a lengthy process to achieve a negotiated settlement on Kosovo's status failed to reach agreement amongst the parties or international consensus within the U.N.
 Security Council.
+The United Nations remains neutral with respect to Kosovo's status.
 Nevertheless, Kosovo's leaders have pledged to implement the provisions of the Ahtisaari plan, presented by the U.N. envoy in March 2007, which outline terms for Kosovo's supervised independence with extensive rights for the Kosovo Serb minority and other minority communities.
 The European Union agreed to take on new civilian missions on the ground in Kosovo, while NATO pledged to maintain security through its Kosovo Force (KFOR).
 Not all of the EU's 27 member states support Kosovo's independence, although a majority are expected eventually to recognize the new state and all agreed to launch the new EU-led missions.
+As a consequence, UNSC Resolution 1244 remains in force, with the various international missions in co-existence for the time being.
+U.N.
+Secretary-General Ban Ki-moon has called for a "reconfigured" U.N. presence, with the EU taking on enhanced responsibilities.